ietf-wg-cellar/matroska-specification/notes.md

 ---
 ---

-# Beginning of File

-An EBML file always starts with 0x1A.
-The 0x1A makes the DOS command "type" ends display.
-That way you can include ASCII text before the EBML data and it can be displayed.
-The EBML parser is safe from false-alarm with these ASCII only codes.

-Next the EBML header is stored.
-This allows the the parser to know what type of EBML file it is parsing.

 # Block Timecodes

 The Block's timecode is signed integer that represents the Raw Timecode relative to the Cluster's Timecode, multiplied by the TimecodeScale (see the TimecodeScale notes.